 4. Drain the water from dal and add it to a grinder jar along with salt and 3 tablespoons water.
 You can also add half teaspoon cumin and 1 green chili.
 Blend it for a few minutes.
 Scrape the sides and sprinkle more water only if needed and blend to a smooth fluffy batter.
 Take care not to make it very runny.

 5. The batter consistency must be thick and not very runny.
 If your batter becomes runny, you can add 2 to 3 tablespoons rice flour.
 Let it sit for 5 to 10 mins it turns thick.
 If you make them with runny batter, they will soak up oil.
 Mix and beat the batter well in clock-wise direction for 1 to 2 minutes to make it fluffy.

-6. Fill a bowl with water and set aside away from your stove along with the seasoned yogurt.
+6. Fill a bowl with water or butter milk and stir some salt to it.
+Since these are smaller in size they are okay even if dropped in salted water.
+Set aside away from your stove along with the seasoned yogurt.

 7. Heat oil in a pan for deep frying.
 Check if the oil is hot enough by gently dropping a small portion to the oil.
 It has to rise without browning.
 This is the correct temperature.
 Gently slide in a tbsp of batter each time in the hot oil.
 You can use your fingers to shape them or use a tablespoon.
 Fry them on a medium heat until crisp and golden.